The Kerry Way - 12 Days & 11 Nights

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
 Alternatively, you can buy lunch at local shops or stop in a café.
 Dinner is available either at your accommodation or at nearby pubs or restaurants.

-- 24/7 Emergency telephone support from our office in the event of any issues
+- 24/7 Emergency telephone support from our UK office

 - Travel to the start or from the finish of the walk